 This tone was set by 1988's Narc, a game in which you are a steroid-pumped super-soldier who is literally called Max Force and mows down wave after wave of shuffling barefoot junkies.
-This game was said to have a "strong anti-drug message," because drugs are terribly bad.
+This game was said to have a "strong anti-drugs message", because drugs are terribly bad.
 But ultra-violence?
 No problem!

 Happily, it's not all been that stupid.
 I believe there's a natural affinity between video games and drugs, in that they can both do weird and interesting things to our brains and bodies.
 You don't need any chemical assistance to feel somewhat changed after a playthrough of Rez, or a three-hour Titanfall session that leaves you suffused with adrenaline and sweating profusely.